pippinbarr/lets-prototype-workshop/README.md

 ### Myth as Metaphor?

-We could also choose to prioritize an experience or idea that the myth is well-suited (combined with our Form) to explore.
+We could also choose to prioritize an experience or idea that the myth is well-suited to explore (combined with our Form).

 - A meditation on punishment in contemporary society?
 (As "corrective," retribution, reformation, biased, futile, cruel, ...)
-- The idea of angering the gods/Fate/Facebook...
+- The idea of angering the gods/Fate/Facebook/ChatGPT...
 - Forgiveness (it's okay to zig)
 - Hopeless repetition as a meditation on contemporary life
 - How the punishment could have been improved?
 What would Silicon Valley do?
 How would techbros disrupt the punishment market?